vincecampanale/blog/_drafts/2018-01-12-stretching-typescript-interfaces.markdown

 ### Interfaces are like contracts

 A good analogy for a Typescript interface is a contract.
 A contract binds the signer to a specific set of guidelines and if those guidelines are not followed, there are repercussions.
-When you use an interface, you are telling the Typescript compiler that data you label with that interface will structurally resemble the interface.
-If you tell the compiler you are going to produce data with a specific shape, but the data you produced does not actually fit that shape, the compiler will throw an error.
+When you use an interface, you are telling the Typescript compiler that any data labelled with that interface will structurally resemble the interface.
+If you tell the compiler you are going to produce data with a specific shape, but the data you produce does not actually fit that shape, the compiler will throw an error.
 Another important feature of a contract is that once it is written and signed, it is sealed.
 The core contract itself cannot be changed.
 But it can be amended.
-The purpose of this article is to show some techniques for *amending* existing interfaces, such that they can be reused for data that is related to or closely resembles the interface.
+The purpose of this article is to show some techniques for *amending* existing interfaces, such that they can be reused for data that is related to or closely resembles the original interface.

 Let's define a basic interface to use as an example throughout this article.